-Recommended: 60% in English 10-1 Prerequisite: 50% in English 10-1
+Recommended: 60% in English 10-1

 In English 20-1 a student builds and expands upon those skills and concepts developed in English 10-1.
 The student learns to write a convincing argument in support of a clearly defined thesis; relates literary concepts such as theme, point of view and tone to the overall effect of a piece of literature; and becomes acquainted with the work of major Canadian authors.